-If you’ve ever checked out my Now page, you’ve seen my monthly reading list.
+If you’ve ever checked out my Library page, you’ve seen my reading list.
 Sometimes everything changes and other times it looks like I take months to read the same book.
 That’s because sometimes it does.
 Sometimes I give up on a book that’s not really happening for me.
 No guilt.
 I read for pleasure, mostly, so if it’s not pleasing, why torture myself?

 In fact, I think kids should be allowed to be more honest about the literature in their school curriculum, rather than be trained to believe that just because someone like Twain or Hemingway wrote it, it’s automatically good or entertaining (I love both authors, by the way).
 While it can be good to understand why society as a whole has declared a book to be great literature, it’s not necessary to agree.